 Did you know #Vancouver was the first Hollywood!
 You’ve likely never heard of Filmmaker William Harbeck.
 He died on the Titanic at the age of 44 over 100 years ago and was in fact the official filmmaker on the Titanic.
 He also happens to have made the very first film of Vancouver, in 1907.
 Imagine filming the first movie in Hollywood, California.
 Well Harbeck did that for us here in 'Hollywood North.'
 Incidentally, the first film in Hollywood California wasn’t made until 1910 so technically Vancouver was the first Hollywood.

 Vancouverites have a bit of a love/hate relationship with movie making.
-We know its a big industry that we should all support, but when you see the street lined with white trucks and a person at the end with a safety vest on ready to stop you...well you just get annoyed a little bit.
-Last year, the Mayor of Vancouver had release a statement for the Movie Deadpool because it closed down a major viaduct that went into the city for 10 days.
-A carefully worded reminder of how much the film was bringing to Vancouver and that the main actor 'Ryan Reynolds' was a hometown boy was meant to curb complaints.
+We know its a big industry that we should all support, but when you see the street lined with white trucks and a person at the end with a safety vest ready to stop you...well you may just get annoyed a little bit.
+Last year, the Mayor of Vancouver had to release a statement for the Movie Deadpool because it closed down a major viaduct that went into the city for 10 days.
+A carefully worded reminder of how much money the film was bringing to Vancouver and that the main actor 'Ryan Reynolds' was a hometown boy - to try and curb complaints.

 Movie 'DeadPool' with Ryan Reynolds on Vancouver Bridge